 Humans are meaning makers and we learn who we are in relationship.
 When a strong emotional response is coupled with a traumatic experience, it sears a message into the brain.
-During such times, it is normal for the limbic system to temporarily drives thoughts and beliefs into the nonverbal realm.
+During such times, it’s normal for the limbic system to temporarily drive thoughts into the nonverbal realm.
 The problem is that these ideas get lodged without question and go on to unconsciously control our way of being in the world.

 While the rate of sexual assault and rape has thankfully fallen 74% since 1993, every two minutes someone is still being sexually assaulted in this country.
 In fact:

 - On average, there are 288,820 victims of rape and sexual assault each year in the United States.
 Ages 12-34 are the highest risk years.

 - From 2009-2013, Child Protective Services found evidence to indicate that 63,000 children a year were victims of sexual abuse.
 Only 12% is reported to the authorities.

 - One in four girls and one is six boys will be sexually abused before they turn 18.
 In eight out of ten cases, the assault will come from someone they knew.